-SkullCandy is one of the world’s most distinct audio brands.
-They are certainly well-known for using unique technology, color and character to revolutionize the audio arena by introducing headphones, earbuds and other audio and wireless products that possess unmistakable style and exceptional performance.
-Skullcandy is headquartered in Park City, Utah.
+SkullCandy, headquartered in Park City, Utah, is one of the world’s most distinct audio brands.
+They are certainly well-known for using unique technology, color and character to revolutionize the audio arena.
+Additionally SkullCandy offers wireless products that possess unmistakable style and exceptional performance.
+Such as headphones, earbuds and other audio and wireless products.

-With more than 300 employees across the globe – at locations in the U.S. and Canada, Mexico, Switzerland, China, and Japan – external sharing and collaboration of content has become an important success factor within Skullcandy’s business operations.
-Departments need to be able to quickly share documents with their counterparts in other locations, while also providing a consistent user-experience for employees who prefer different platforms.
+SkullCandy has more than 300 employees across the globe, including the U.S. and Canada, Mexico, Switzerland, China, and Japan.
+Consequently, external sharing and collaboration of content has become an important success factor within Skullcandy’s business operations.
+Departments need to be able to quickly share documents with their counterparts in other locations.
+But also while providing a consistent user-experience for employees who prefer different platforms.